mctools/simplebuild-dgcode/doc/source/extractg4xs.rst

    However, non-neutron, non-scattering, or non-thermal cross sections of the material in the Geant4 simulations are not provided by ``nctool``, and must be investigated by using the tools discussed on the present page.
-Dilligent users might wish to investigate a given material using both approaches.
+Diligent users might wish to investigate a given material using both approaches.

 How to extract cross sections